How long should employee HIPAA training be?

 Continuous LearningEmphasize that HIPAA compliance is ongoing, requiring periodic refresher courses and updates.

-Ongoing Training ComponentsOngoing training should encompass regulatory updates, annual refresher courses, and incident response drills.
+Ongoing Training ComponentsOngoing training should include regulatory updates, annual refresher courses, and incident response drills.

 Table: Key Considerations for Determining the Duration of Employee HIPAA Training